ufal/npfl129/exam/questions.md

   unseen data are made.
 [10]

-- Derive the primary formulation of hard-margin SVM (the value to minimize, the constrains to fulfil) as a maximum-margin classifier.
+- Derive the primary formulation of hard-margin SVM (the value to minimize, the constraints to fulfil) as a maximum-margin classifier.
 [5]

 - Starting from primary hard-margin SVM formulation, derive the dual formulation (the Lagrangian L, the required conditions, the KKT conditions).
 [10]